Fl4gu1z0wsky/CEH/README.md

 **Frequency Analysis** – It is the study of the frequency or letters or groups of letters in a cipher text.
 It works on the fact that, in any given stretch of written language, certain letters and combination of letters occur with varying frequencies.

 **Collision attack** - A collision attack on a cryptographic hash tries to find two inputs producing the same hash value.

+   **adaptive chosen-plaintext attack** - The attacker has the ability to make his choice of the inputs to the encryption function based on the previous chosen-plaintext queries and their corresponding ciphertexts.

+   **Chosen-plaintext attack** - It presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts.
+The goal of the attack is to gain information that reduces the security of the encryption scheme.

+   **Ciphertext-only attack** - The attacker is assumed to have access only to a set of ciphertexts.
+While the attacker has no channel providing access to the plaintext prior to encryption, in all practical ciphertext-only attacks, the attacker still has some knowledge of the plaintext.

+   **Known-plaintext attack** - The attacker has access to both the plaintext (called a crib), and its encrypted version (ciphertext).
+These can be used to reveal further secret information such as secret keys and codebooks.

 ### WIFI